Sleepycatfuji/skills-github-pages/index.md

 - **GitHub:** [Kim's Github](https://github.com/Sleepycatfuji)

 ## About Me
 Hello!
 I'm Kim, a UX Project Manager with a background in IT sales and international client relations.
-For the past three years, I've led cross-functional teams to create user-focused digital solutions.
+For the past three years, I've led cross-functional teams to create user-focused solutions.
 Having lived in Japan for a decade, I'm fluent in Japanese and bring a multicultural perspective to my work.
 Beyond the office, I enjoy nature, cooking, and singing at home.
+I am currently working at Recursive involved in sustainability projects that help save water.
+I want to make tap water drinkable for everyone.

 ## Education

-- **Degree:** Bachelor of Arts
+- **Degree:** Bachelor of Arts (English Literature)
 - **Institution:** Thammasat University
 - **Year:** 2011
 - **Details:** English Literature, American Literature, Literary Theory and Criticism, Cultural Studies.